 Not all services in the Church of England are Holy Communion services.
 A Service of the Word has a slightly different focus.
 The emphasis is on hearing the Bible read, on listening to a sermon, on singing and on prayer.
 As the title suggests, words play a central part.

-Where a service is listed here as Morning Worship or All-Age Worship, this is the style of service you can expect.
+Where a service is listed here as Morning Praise or as an Outdoor Service, this is the style of worship you can expect.

-A service of All-Age Worship will also give a prominent role to children and the service will be designed with them (and their attention span) in mind.
+A service of Morning Praise will also give a prominent role to children and the service will be designed with them (and their attention span) in mind.

 A service of Holy Communion has to be presided over by a priest.
 A Service of the Word can be led by anyone with appropriate training including Readers and Lay Ministers.